postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 !!!

-The model is predicting values close to 1 where there was a click, and values closer to 0 where there wasn't a click.
+The model is predicting values close to 1 when there was a click, and values closer to 0 when there wasn't a click.
 This is a good sign that the model is learning something useful.
 We can also use the `pgml.predict` function to make predictions on new data, and this is where things actually get interesting in online search results with PostgresML.

 ### Ranking Search Results with Machine Learning

 Search results are often computed in multiple steps of recall and (re)ranking.
 Each step can apply more sophisticated (and expensive) models on more and more features, before pruning less relevant results for the next step.
 We're going to expand our original keyword search query to include a machine learning model that will re-rank the results.
 We'll use the `pgml.predict` function to make predictions on the title and body rank of each result, and then we'll use the predictions to re-rank the results.

 It's nice to organize the query into logical steps, and we can use **Common Table Expressions** (CTEs) to do this.
 CTEs are like temporary tables that only exist for the duration of the query.
-We can use CTEs to organize our query into logical steps.
 We'll start by defining a CTE that will rank all the documents in our table by the ts_rank for title and body text.
-We define a CTE with the `WITH` keyword, and then we can use the CTE as if it were a table in the rest of the query.
+We define a CTE using the `WITH` keyword, and then we can use the CTE as if it were a table in the rest of the query.
 We'll name our CTE **first_pass_ranked_documents**.
 Having the full power of SQL gives us a lot of power to flex in this step.

 1) We can efficiently recall matching documents using the keyword index `WHERE title_and_body_text @@ to_tsquery('english', 'second | title'))`
 2) We can generate multiple ts_rank scores for each row the documents using the `ts_rank` function as if they were columns in the table